ValksGodotTools/GodotModulesCSharp-Old/README.md

 3. Launch Godot through VSCode by hitting `F1` to open up VSCode command and run `godot tools: open workspace with godot editor` (to debug the game launch it through vscode by pressing `F5`)

 ### Lua
+The mods directory is in `C:/Mods` for when the game is run through the editor (non-exported release)

 Inside the mods directory create a new folder for your mod, e.g. `ModTest` and inside that folder create `info.json` and `script.lua`.

 Something like below.